genzellab/HM_RAT/Stitch_Sync_Track/README.md

 ### 🧤 Key Insight

-The **synchronization step** defines the true neural timeline using averaged per-eye LED–DIO regressions.
+The **synchronization step** defines the true neural timeline using two-stage regression (GPU→CPU and CPU→DIO) and averaging across eyes.
 The **stitched video** is only a visual montage — it has no inherent timing correction.
 Finally, the **tracker** fuses both by applying the neural-aligned timestamps from `stitched_framewise_ts.csv` to every frame and event.